sporto/elm-tutorial/effects/tasks.md

 This function creates a chain between `httpTask` and our __mailbox__.

+It is saying: "When this task is done send the results to mb.address".
+This function doesn't do anything by itself either, it just wires things up and returns a new task.

+Things to note:

+- `Task.andThen` takes an __input task__ and a __callback__.
+When the input task is done it calls the callback with the success result of the input task.
+- `andThen` first argument is the callback, but a
+- `andThen` returns a new task.

 You can read more about tasks [in the official site](http://elm-lang.org/guide/reactivity).